After you determine that a mass mailing is your best communication method, review the tips below to compose your mass mail message:

 - Clearly identify your office or organization in the message.

 - Keep the message short (see sample) — no longer than one page.
 A one page message is about 20 lines long.
 Refer the audience to a web site for additional information if necessary.
 Note: You can update the web site to reflect changing information.
-Once the e-mail is sent, it's gone and you can't update it.
+Once the e-mail is sent, it cannot be retrieved or resent without submitting a new request and getting approval.

 - Attachments are not supported.